 Eggs are a kitchen staple in households across America, generally known for both their versatility and affordability.
 But in recent years—and particularly the past few months—eggs have also become a flashpoint in conversations about inflation and supply chain challenges.
-With prices on the rise and shelves intermittently empty, shoppers and industry professionals alike are navigating a dynamic and uncertain market.
+With prices on the rise and shelves intermittently empty, shoppers and industry professionals alike are navigating a dynamic and uncertain market. *This article was originally published on January 24 and has been updated with new data as of April 25, 2025.

 Rising Prices and Falling Supply